ros2/ros2_documentation/source/Contributing/Developer-Guide.rst

 Some principles are common to all ROS 2 development:

-* **Shared ownership**: Everybody working on ROS2 should feel ownership over all parts of the system.
+* **Shared ownership**: Everybody working on ROS 2 should feel ownership over all parts of the system.
   The original author of a chunk of code does not have any special permission or obligation to control or maintain that chunk of code.
   Everyone is free to propose changes anywhere, to handle any type of ticket, and to review any pull request.
 * **Be willing to work on anything**: As a corollary to shared ownership, everybody should be willing to take on any available task and contribute to any aspect of the system.